Elwell bids for Clerk of Courts

 He chose Clerk of Courts and made the announcement at Tuesday’s town hall meeting in Avon Park.

+Elwell said he’d spent the last three months or so “soul-searching” and struggling to figure out the best direction for himself, his family, the county and residents.

-Elwell will seek the office along with fellow Republican candidates who have already filed to run: Deputy Clerk Gerome Kaszubowski and Road and Bridge Department Director Kyle Green.
+Elwell will seek the office along with fellow Republican candidates who have already filed: Deputy Clerk Gerome Kaszubowski and Road and Bridge Department Director Kyle Green.

 Both were present at the town hall meeting.